-Enduring Understanding: 1: Understanding the organizational structure of an art form provides a foundation for appreciation of artistic works and respect for the creative process.
+Enduring Understanding: 1.
+Understanding the organizational structure of an art form provides a foundation for appreciation of artistic works and respect for the creative process.

-Benchmark: VA.68.O.1.1 Make connections between the structural elements of art and the organizational principles of design to understand how artwork is unified.
+Benchmark: VA.68.O.1.2 Identify the function of structural elements of art and organizational principles of design to create and reflect on artwork.

-Clarification: Connects elements of art and principles of design to understand artistic unity.
+Clarification: Identifies elements of art and principles of design to analyze and create artwork.

-Performance Level Descriptor: To demonstrate proficiency, students will identify and describe how elements of art and principles of design contribute to an understanding of artistic works.
+Performance Level Descriptor: To demonstrate proficiency, students will identify or create works of art that identify elements of art and principles of design.

-Content Focus: Art and Unity
+Content Focus: Elements of art and principles of design

-Content Limits: Elements of art and principles of design include, but are not limited to, line, shape, color, value, form, texture, space, balance, contrast, emphasis, movement, pattern, rhythm, and unity.
+Content Limits: Elements of art and principles of design include, but are not limited to, line, shape, form, space, color, value, texture, balance, emphasis, movement, pattern, proportion, rhythm, variety, unity, value, harmony, and contrast.